A Children’s Theatre Company Original Production

 Potentially Anxious Moments: 1 out of 5 stars

 Corduroy gets lost.
-The Night Watchman gets hurt.
+The Nighttime Security Guard gets hurt.
 Lisa is sad when she thinks she will never earn enough money to buy Corduroy.

 This is a complete synopsis of the play, so it is full of spoilers.